Yang--Mills topology on four-dimensional triangulations: Appendix A. Reordering procedure

 where $\tau_{jk}$ is a transpose operator acting as

-Indeed, since the uncommon vertices (one for each simplex) belong to each of the two separated space regions defined by the shared sub-simplex, $\{ \vec{v}_{A,\sigma_1} \} $ and $\{ \vec{v}_{A,\sigma_2} \} $ would have opposite parity if the action of a discrete operator like $\tau$ was neglected.
-Such a procedure can be iterated for all the nearest neighbours of $\sigma_1$ and therefore extended to all the simplices of the triangulation.
+Indeed, since the uncommon vertices (one for each simplex) belong to each of the two separated space regions defined by the shared subsimplex, $\{ \vec{v}_{A,\sigma_1} \} $ and $\{ \vec{v}_{A,\sigma_2} \} $ would have opposite parity if the action of a discrete operator like $\tau$ was neglected.
+Such a procedure, sketched in Fig.~\ref{fig:ordering} for the 2D case, can be iterated for all the nearest neighbors of $\sigma_1$ and, therefore, extended to all the simplices of the triangulation.
 Of course, this can be done consistently, up to pure rotations, only if the given triangulation is globally orientable.